Intro to ether

 The first cryptocurrency was Bitcoin, created by Satoshi Nakamoto.
 Since Bitcoin's release in 2009, people have made thousands of cryptocurrencies across many different blockchains.

 Ether (ETH) is the cryptocurrency used for many things on the Ethereum network.
-Fundamentally, it is the only acceptable form of payment for transaction fees, and after the merge is also required in order to validate and propose blocks on Mainnet.
+Fundamentally, it is the only acceptable form of payment for transaction fees, and after The Merge, ether is required to validate and propose blocks on Mainnet.
 Ether is also used as a primary form of collateral in the DeFi lending markets, as a unit of account in NFT marketplaces, as payment earned for performing services or selling real-world goods, and more.

 Ethereum allows developers to create decentralized applications (dapps), which all share a pool of computing power.
 This shared pool is finite, so Ethereum needs a mechanism to determine who gets to use it.
 Otherwise, a dapp could accidentally or maliciously consume all network resources, which would block others from accessing it.